 Maria Hunt has recently completed her teacher training.

-Louise Burden and Eve Tubby studying the teacher training 3 year course (BWYQ) with Belinda Emberson.
+Louise Burden and Eve Tubby who have recently completed the teacher training 3 year course mid 2021 (BWYQ) with Belinda Emberson.

 SO proud of you all and happy to have inspired you XXX

 I'm not flexible!!

 That's not an issue, that's one of the reasons why you are coming.
 After a very short time you will see gradual improvements even with a weekly practice.